DineWithMe/Development-Tools/Front End/How to Now.md

 tips-1: you can also combine this command into step 4's npm scripts, so the whole thing looks like

-tips-2: to make thing easier, you can also add "now rm MyAppName" into the script, this will remove old deployment before deploying new one, this is optional as Now allow you to have infinite deployment(but keep in mind the instances is limited).
+tips-2: to make thing easier, you can also add `now rm MyAppName` into the script, this will remove old deployment before deploying new one, this is optional as Now allow you to have infinite deployment(but keep in mind the instances is limited).

 ```
-"deploy": "now rm MyAppName && now && now alias mydomain && now alias && now scale mydomain 1 auto"
+"deploy": "now rm MyAppName && now && now alias && now alias && now scale mydomain 1 auto"
 ```

 read more at: